Mabel Bert: Career

-Mabel was an actress, known for Straight Is the Way (1921), The Wonderful Thing (1921) and Blackbirds (1920).

 She started as an actress by chance.
 She was behind the scenes with a friend during the performance of Oliver Twist and was asked at the last minute to replace a missing actress who had three lines.

 At the beginning of her career, she played with various companies throughout California for two years and in 1886 joined a stock company in San Francisco for leading parts.
 For 14 months she took a new part every week, including Shakespeare's plays, old comedies, melodramas, society plays and burlesques.
 In 1887, she went east and joined one of Frohman Brothers' companies in Held by the Enemy.
 Since that time, Bert took leading parts in various plays and appeared in all of the important cities of the U.S. She played leads for the John A. Stevens Company at the old Grand Opera House, San Francisco.